Cod3dDOT/autocap/README.md

  ```
  python3 autocap.py network_name -i interface --mode pi
  ```
+ This will not kill wifi processes, allowing you to control your pi from other network.

  All options ```python3 autocap.py -h```:
  ```
  usage: autocap.py [-h] [-i interface] [--conf confidence] [--pAm packets] [--dir directory]